zpoint/Boost-Python-Examples/README.md

       cd /usr/lib/x86_64-linux-gnu/
 	  sudo ln -s libboost_python-py35.so libboost_python3.so

+* OS Mac

+		brew install boost-python --with-python3
+        # if your python version or lib path is different from mine, please change
+        # INCLUDE_PATH and LIBPYTHON_PATH in makefile

+        # INCLUDE_PATH:
+        # shold be the path contains "pyconfig.h", below two command can help you find the path
+        # sudo find / -name "pyconfig.h"
+        # python3 -c "import sys; print('\n'.join(sys.path))"

+        # LIBPYTHON_PATH:
+        # on mac, with version python3.6, lib name is: libpython3.6.dylib
+        # sudo find / -name "libpython3.6"

 ##### Demo

 * If you install from source, and you change the prefix path when install, you need also change the **BOOST_INC** and **BOOST_LIB** in **makefile**